Marcus by Goldman Sachs Savings Account Review: High APY, No Fees

 There are no physical bank branches or ATMs to visit, and you don’t get an ATM card or debit card to use with this savings account.

-However, it has a very competitive interest rate — up there among the best high-yield savings accounts, and beating the rates at many large banks.
-The annual percentage rate (APY) with the Marcus Online Savings Account is currently 3.90%, while the national average is 0.46% as of April 2024, according to the Federal Deposit Insurance Corporation (FDIC).
+However, it has a very competitive annual percentage rate (APY) — up there among the best high-yield savings accounts, and beating the rates at many large banks.
+The APY with the Marcus Online Savings Account is currently 3.65%.

 The account is also quick to set up and you can avoid monthly account fees or minimums that other banks may have.